 (Makes 9-inch Cake)

 - Grease a 9-inch cake pan, set aside.
+Preheat oven to 350 degrees.
 In a saucepan over medium heat, melt brown sugar and 4 tablespoons butter, stir.
 Turn off heat and add lemon juice, stir.
 Pour caramel into bottom or prepared pan, set aside.

 - Slice top and bottom off oranges.
 Then, slice sides off oranges and cut horizontally into slices (see picture).
 Place orange slices on top of caramel in pan in a circular pattern.
 Do not overlap.